By Shawn Williams

 Hayden was one of the best—and the best to work with—photographers in the country.
 His dedication and skill were second to none, something he proved time and again with a stable of clients who hired him repeatedly.
 In addition to his frequent contributions to GRAY—his work appeared in 30 issues out of our 41 to date—he worked for everyone from This Old House and Consumer Reports to Starbucks, Target, and Bosch Appliances.
 His dedication to the Seattle design community was evident not only in his stellar photography but also in his efforts to accommodate the tight budgets of emerging designers that brought his polished documentation— a key to helping their businesses grow—within reach.

-Curiosity, and a desire to continue to learn and understand the medium was evident in his side projects.
+Curiosity, and a desire to continue to learn and understand the medium were evident in his side projects.
 These included a series of four-second portraits he took of interesting neighbors and friends with his 8×10 and his obsession with taking pictures underwater.
-He worked a project until it was mastered, then rose to another challenge.
+He worked on a project until it was mastered, then rose to another challenge.

 Hayden cheered on fellow photographers and artists such as William Rugen, Paul Sounders, Tim Aguero, Adam Smith, Patrick Bennett, Ron Klein, Michelle Cristalli, Rachel Grunig, to name a few.
 He often hired up-and-coming photographers to assist his shoots, and generously shared his knowledge, tips, and advice.
 He used his craft for the good of the community as well, volunteering for several years to photograph portraits and food stills for the Plate of Nations, a multicultural restaurant week in Seattle.
 For fun, he photographed portraits during neighborhood birthday parties, Fourth of July parties, anniversaries, weddings, and more.